Aston Martin may face ‘disadvantages’ after factory switch

 Former Formula 1 driver Marc Surer worries that Aston Martin’s decision to switch factories in the middle of the season will put them at a “huge disadvantage” and ruin their perfect form.

-Aston Martin stated on Tuesday that the bulk of its employees had worked their first day in brand-new offices at their recently built Silverstone base.
+Aston Martin stated on Tuesday that the bulk of its employees had worked their first day in brand-new offices at their recently built Silverstone headquarters.
 Team owner Lawrence Stroll had heavily invested in preparing the new location for the team’s workforce.

 Aston Martin has had a strong start to the 2023 season and may have been the biggest surprise of the year at this point.
 Fernando Alonso has won five podium finishes in as many races, pushing Aston Martin from ninth to second in the constructors standings.

-The new Silverstone base is only a few steps away from the team’s old building, which was constructed in 1991 and was originally home to Jordan.
+The new Silverstone headquarters is only a few steps away from the team’s old building, which was constructed in 1991 and was originally home to Jordan.
 However, even though the office move is only a matter of meters for the team’s employees, ex-F1 driver Surer thinks it will disrupt the team’s flow during an already busy season.

 “That can only be a disadvantage because the whole rhythm, the whole flow is disturbed,” Surer told Formel1.de.
 “We have such a full programme in Formula 1, all the analyses and all the processing and also the parts production have to go on non-stop.